 Many students work part-time in shops, bars, restaurants and call centres – these jobs are generally the easiest to find and fit round your studies.
 It’s also possible to find a part-time job related to your degree course, for example, healthcare, marketing or web design.

-Lots of students seek part-time work in Newcastle city centre, so think about extending your search – Gateshead, Sunderland, South Tyneside and North Tyneside are all accessible by bus and metro.
+Lots of students seek part-time work in the city centre, so think about extending your search.
+Outside Newcastle, Gateshead, Sunderland, South Tyneside and North Tyneside are all accessible by bus and metro.

 In this section:

 JobsOC (Jobs On Campus) offers temporary and casual paid work within the University to current students at the Newcastle campus.
 Roles may include clerical support, cleaning, events and hospitality.
 Recruitment takes place at several points during the year and is advertised on the University's vacancies portal.
 Work is offered on a casual basis and regular hours are not guaranteed each week.

 There are other opportunities to work on campus throughout the academic year, for example, library aide, student ambassador and visit day guide.
 Search Vacancies Online using 'Newcastle University' as a keyword.

 You can also often find job opportunities advertised on School notice boards or on the University's vacancies portal.

 You can also approach employers directly, even when they aren't advertising a vacancy, by sending or handing in a copy of your CV and covering letter.
 This is particularly useful when looking for retail, bar or restaurant work.

 It’s worth following up a speculative application with a phone call or visit a few days afterwards to show you are still interested in the position.

-You can find links to regional and national publications in Newspapers and magazines.
+You can find links to further regional and national publications in Newspapers and magazines.

 The Careers Service organises a part-time jobs fair at the start of each academic year, with a range of employers including caterers, event management companies, healthcare, retail stores and hospitality recruiters.
 See Events for details of the next fair.

 How much you will be paid depends on your age and the type of work and employer.
 However, legally all employers must pay their employees at least the National Minimum Wage (NMW).